ZeroPie/JsThings/README.md

 Implicitly create a Global as a result of assigning to a variable that was never declared:

 Fix:
-1. Dont do it (it's bad and slower to create a var at runtime) 1.'use strict' => reference Error is then thrown
+1. Dont do it (it's bad and slower to create a var at runtime)
+1. 'use strict' => reference Error is then thrown

 ### Shadowing ###